wragge/trove-data-guide/pathways/collections/collectionbuilder.md

 - the `objects` directory will contain all the images downloaded from items in your list
 - the `_data` directory will contain the item metadata in a CSV file named according to your list identifier – for example, if your list identifier is `83777`, your metadata file will be named `83777-items.csv`

-+++
++++ {"editable": true, "slideshow": {"slide_type": ""}}

 ## Preparing your CollectionBuilder repository

 Now that the data is ready, you can set up the CollectionBuilder repository.

 There are three different flavours of CollectionBuilder.
 This tutorial uses the GitHub Pages template, which is quick and doesn't require you to install any software.
-The CollectionBuilder site provides more detailed documentation about [CollectionBuilder-GH ](ttps://collectionbuilder.github.io/cb-docs/docs/walkthroughs/gh-walkthrough/).
+The CollectionBuilder site provides more detailed documentation about [CollectionBuilder-GH ](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/gh-walkthrough/).

 If you don't have one already, you'll need [to create a GitHub user account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) – the standard free, personal account is fine.
 Log into your account before proceeding.